Parametrically long lifetime of superdiffusion in non-integrable spin chains

 Whilst we do expect the dynamics of Eq.~\eqref{eq:H_gamma} to eventually cross over to ordinary spin diffusion, the large solitons responsible for the KPZ-like superdiffusion in the Ishimori chain are adiabatically connected to large solitons in the non-integrable chains \eqref{eq:H_gamma}~\cite{mcroberts2022long}, and thus source a long-lived regime of superdiffusive spin correlations.
 Related non-integrable models have also been shown to exhibit long-lived superdiffusion~\cite{roy2023robustness,roy2023nonequilibrium}.

 It is now necessary to determine which process is most efficient at causing the large solitons to decay, and terminating superdiffusion.
-One might first consider processes which correspond to a single large soliton decaying as it propagates through an effective noisy background of smaller excitations and spin waves.
-However, Ref.~\cite{de2021stability} observed that such processes are suppressed by Goldstone physics, bounding the decay rate above by $\Gamma \sim 1/s^2$.
-This is not sufficient to drive a crossover to ordinary diffusion, and instead results in a logarithmically diverging late time diffusion coefficient, $D(t) \sim \log(t)$.
+One might first consider processes which correspond to a single large soliton decaying as it propagates through a background of smaller excitations and spin waves -- which we can treat as an effective noisy perturbation to the dynamics.
+However, Ref.~\cite{de2021stability} considered noisy perturbations in the context of adding explicit time-dependent noise terms to the Hamiltonian, and observed that such processes are suppressed by Goldstone physics.
+This bounds the decay rate above by $\Gamma \sim 1/s^2$, and, consequently, these processes are not sufficient to drive a crossover to true ordinary diffusion -- they do suppress the superdiffusion in the sense that the exponent $\alpha \to 1/2$, but the diffusion coefficient diverges logarithimically at late times, $D(t) \sim \log(t)$.
+We refer to this as logarithmically-enhanced diffusion.